ShabbirHasan1/fastcert/README.md

 **Problem:** Browser shows "Not Secure" or certificate warning.

 **Solutions:**
-1. Make sure you ran `rscert -install` before generating certificates
+1. Make sure you ran `fastcert -install` before generating certificates
 2. Restart your browser after installing the CA
 3. On Linux, you may need to manually trust the CA certificate
 4. Check that the certificate was generated for the correct domain